 This demonstration application showed how the IPA could be used to monitor the execution of the project plan for a specific truck.
 During the building of the truck, shop floor production difficulties with the chosen end cap production method led to an alternative process being proposed which allowed the project plan to be altered to avoid a bottleneck in the job shop.
 This went beyond the typical support in project management and job shop scheduling tools, which would have focussed on altering times or resources to avoid problems rather than questioning the plan logic or the actual process alternatives currently built into the plan.

-2.2 Use of Knowledge Based Plan Features
+3.2 Use of Knowledge Based Plan Features

-PLANIT made use of a number of features found in AI based plan representations.
+Planit made use of a number of plan representation features described in section 2.

 1. Separation of Domain, Task and Plan Knowledge.